0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/Cryptology.md

 If the length of the key is not long enough and the attacker has the processing power to do this attack, it may be possible to obtain the key in a short time.
 In order to prevent such attacks cryptographically, the length of the key value of the crypto algorithm should be such that it cannot be found by brute-force techniques.

 #### Letter Frequency Analysis
+If an encryption method is used as a substitution cipher instead of a Caesar cipher in the form of a different letter for each letter, an attack method that is more effective than a brute-force attack can be used: “Letter Frequency Analysis”.
+This analytical method makes it possible to obtain the plaintext using the weaknesses of the crypto algorithm.
+In the substitution cipher, each letter corresponds to a fixed letter.
+This reveals an analytical weakness.
+For example, one of the most used letters in English is statistically the letter "E" (about 13%).
+The second most used letter is the letter "T" (about 9%).
+If a letter analysis is made in the encrypted text, which is in the hands of the attacker, it can be easily seen how much each letter is.

 ### Implementation Attacks